 My dad is a good person.
 He just wasn’t a good dad.
-He was selfish and often irresponsible as a parent.
-Although I’ve never had any severe daddy issues because my mother sheltered me as best she could, it still took a toll on my life.
+He was selfish and often an irresponsible parent.
 Mothers are strong and nurturing and loving but there is something about a little girl having her father around.
 He’s the other half of the puzzle.
 We learn how to be a woman from our mothers but we feel protected by our dads.
 We feel special and beautiful.
-If he’s a good man we learn what a good man is supposed to be and how we are to be treated and respected by other men.
+If he’s a good man then he sets the archetype of how we are supposed to be treated and respected by other men.

 Growing up I needed my father to protect me.
 I needed my father to be there to tell me I was still beautiful even when kids made fun of me in school.
 I needed him to threaten my boyfriends.
 I needed his assurance that I could conquer the world.
 My dad, however, couldn’t be what I wanted him to be.
 So one day, around 2011, I decided I was finally done with my dad’s selfishness and didn’t talk to him for six years.

 In that span of time a lot family members on my mom’s side had passed away, my fraternal grandparents passed away, and I went through many spiritual growing pains in those six years.
 Through those growing pains I realized that life is too short to hold anger in your heart.
 It was affecting my life I had to let it go.